 Finally, other general rules deal with pollution and liability, such as the Consolidated Text of the Integrated Prevention and Control of Pollution (Legislative Royal Decree 1/2016, of 16 December 2016) and Act 26/2007, of 23 October 2007, on Environmental Liability.

 v Collisions, salvage and wrecks

 Spain has a double regime regarding collisions and salvage.
 On the one hand, it has ratified the most important international conventions.
-On the other, the MNL devotes Chapters I and III of Title VI to these two 'navigation accidents'.
+On the other hand, the MNL devotes Chapters I and III of Title VI to these two 'navigation accidents'.

 The Convention for the Unification of Certain Rules of Law with respect to Collisions between Vessels 1910 (the Collision Convention 1910), the International Convention for the Unification of Certain Rules relating to Civil Jurisdiction in Matters of Collision 1952 (the Collision Convention 1952) and the International Regulations for Preventing Collisions at Sea 1972 (COLREGs) are part of the Spanish legal system.
 Articles 339 to 346 of the MNL refer to and supplement them.
 Spanish law clarifies the definition of collision, as it applies it to cases in which damage occurs because of an incorrect manoeuvre in navigation but without contact between ships.
 The provisions on collision do not apply to the parties bound by a charter party, passage or employment contract.
-The laws of these relations govern the liabilities of the parties.
-When the ship operators of the collided vessels are to blame, they share joint and several liability regarding third parties.
+The laws that govern those legal relationships include a specific liability regime.
+When the ship operators of the collided vessels are to blame, they share joint and several liability before third parties.

 Spain has signed the International Convention on Salvage 1989 (the 1989 Salvage Convention) and its Protocols.
 The MNL has some provisions that supplement the Convention.
 For instance, they specify what is and what is not salvage.